CMSgov/design-system/rfcs/2022-04-using-native-dialog.md

 - Basic functional and accessibility enhancements become the browser's problem
 - Less reliance on third-parties, results in
   - Publishing less code (better performance)
-  - More flexible implementation (no longer beholden to someone else's API)
+  - A more flexible implementation (no longer beholden to someone else's API)
-  - Less Engineering time spent updating
+  - Less Engineering time and effort spent updating

 ## Risks

 Two risks have been identified with this approach:

-1. The Design System needs to implement a polyfill to continue IE support
+1. The Design System needs to implement a polyfill to continue IE support, which may result in less bundle size savings than initially suggested
 2. There may be specific implementations for `<Dialog>` and `<Drawer>` that weren't tested for in the initial discovery

 ### 1. Polyfill support